-EDPS3726: DEALING WITH CONFLICT AND AGGRESSION IN THE CLASSROOM

-Demographic and socio-economic shifts in our population, as well as changes in our family structure have placed increasing demands on the school system.
+EDPS3726: DEALING WITH CONFLICT AND AGGRESSION IN THE CLASSROOM Return to Table of Content Demographic and socio-economic shifts in our population, as well as changes in our family structure have placed increasing demands on the school system.
 Perhaps, none is as great as the task of dealing with the increased incidence of aggression and violence.
 Teachers indeed need to be better equipped to cope with resulting problems and to help children to deal with issues which lead to such disruptive behaviour.